 Two, following our proposed expansion to 7.50 Crore litres per annum by the end of this financial year, the company expects the scenario to be no different.

-commitments from its long-standing buyers, who are either expanding their liquor bottling capacities or would be keen to move from alternative molassesbased suppliers to AABL's superior arainbased proposition.
+The company has firm procurement commitments from its long-standing buyers, who are either expanding their liquor bottling capacities or would be keen to move from alternative molassesbased suppliers to AABL's superior grainbased proposition.